 David Grossman is famous even in Canada (he’s been on the CBC!).
-His recently translated novel, A Horse Walks into a Bar (trans. from Hebrew by Jessica Cohen and published in English by Jonathan Cape 2016), is on the long-list of the Man Booker International prize.
+His recently translated novel, A Horse Walks into a Bar (trans. from Hebrew by Jessica Cohen and published in English by Jonathan Cape 2016), won the Man Booker International prize.
 He has received the Chevalier de l’Ordre des Arts et des Lettres and in 2010 the Frankfurt Peace Prize.
 Novelist, essayist, journalist, and outspoken critic and peace activist, he is a controversial figure.

 On the evening of April 2, 2017, David Grossman was in conversation with Benjamin Balint, on stage at Hirsch Theatre in Jerusalem’s Beit Shmuel.
 The hall, which seats 389, was two-thirds full — not a bad turnout for an author who writes in Hebrew being interviewed in English.
 The conversation was the last in a series sponsored by the Times of Israel.